SWang848/Open3DBench/README.md

 ### 1.1 Build Place-3D

 If you want to perform partitioning and 3D placement, you need to install the standard environment for DREAMPlace.
-We strongly recommend using the official Docker environment provided by DREAMPlace as it is very convenient and easy to use.
+We strongly recommend using the official Docker environment provided by [DREAMPlace](https://github.com/limbo018/DREAMPlace?tab=readme-ov-file#build-with-docker) as it is very convenient and easy to use.

-After configuring the environment, you need to first download the [dataset](https://drive.google.com/file/d/15D2ge4FJsn4HP4o4AVzoQms6Xx-3ugZ0/view?usp=sharing) and place it in the `Place-3D/` directory.
+After configuring the environment, you need to first download the [dataset](https://drive.google.com/file/d/15D2ge4FJsn4HP4o4AVzoQms6Xx-3ugZ0/view?usp=sharing), unzip it and place it in the `Place-3D/` directory.
 Next, execute the following commands:

 ```bash
 cd Open3DBench/Place-3D